bugmup/ETO5513_A2/README.md

 ## Requirements

-This project has been built on R ver 4.3.0 (April 2023) and may be incompatible with future versions.
+This project has been built on R ver 4.3.0 (April 2023) and may be incompatible with different versions.
 If you encounter issues, download R 4.3.0 from [CRAN](https://cran.r-project.org/).

-The R packages required for this reproduction of this project:
+Some of the R packages and versions required for this reproduction of this project:

+- bookdown [ver 0.34]
+- dplyr [ver 1.1.2]
+- eeptools [ver 1.2.5]
+- ggplot2 [ver 3.4.2]
+- gridExtra [ver 2.3]
+- knitr [ver 1.43]
+- readxl [ver 1.4.2]
-- ???
+- scales [ver 1.2.1]
-- ???
+- tidyr [ver 1.3.0]
-- ???
+- tidyverse [ver 2.0.0]

+For the full list of packages and versions used to build this project, see the packages file.

 ## How to install and run